 What if the mightiest word is love? —Elizabeth Alexander

-There is no word that we have mistreated so much as “love”.
+There is no word that we have mistreated as much as “love”.
 The very fact that we need to use the pleonasm”unconditional love” makes it clear that we have forgotten its true meaning.

 Take away love and our earth is a tomb. —Robert Browning